 John has worked for the School of Criminal Justice since 1996.
 Over his tenure, he has been responsible for managing several grants and contracts on both a large and small scale.
 As Associate Director of the Center for Criminal Justice Research, John is responsible for working with funding agencies and the University administration throughout the whole grant and contract process which includes contract negotiations, invoicing, human subject compliance, and closing the grant.
 In addition to managing staff and the day to day activities of research projects, John has also published articles in peer reviewed journals such as the Journal of Criminal Justice and the Journal of Criminal Justice Education.

-Myrinda Schweitzer is an Associate Director with the Corrections Institute and a doctoral student in the School of Criminal Justice at University of Cincinnati.
+Myrinda Schweitzer is the Deputy Director at the Corrections Institute and a doctoral candidate in the School of Criminal Justice at University of Cincinnati.
 Her research interests include the assessment of correctional programs, the science of implementation and knowledge transfer, and more generally correctional treatment and rehabilitation.
 She has co-authored publications and served as a project director for several correctional projects.
 Specific topics of research and service include a state-wide correctional treatment program evaluation, the development and implementation of cognitive-behavioral programs for general delinquency, criminality, and sexual offending, and recent initiatives to implement effective practices for community supervision.

 Jodi Sleyo is a Research Associate and trainer for the University of Cincinnati Corrections Institute.
 Ms. Sleyo has a Master’s Degree in Clinical Psychology from Xavier University and has worked in the field of corrections since 1996.
 She has extensive experience in cognitive-behavioral treatment as well as program redesign and implementation.
 Because she has worked as a practitioner with a variety of correctional populations and an administrator in the field, Ms. Sleyo has a solid understanding of agency needs at multiple levels.
 Ms. Sleyo has conducted program evaluations and provided training and technical assistance to agencies interested in improving service delivery.